 This week we were the lucky recipients of two large fresh wild-caught salmon fillets!
 My daughter-in-law and son each reeled in two salmon during one of those recent sunny days and they shared some of their catch with us.

 It was a very welcome gift: Denis and I had been out boating as well that day, setting the prawn traps.
 After a full day, we had the grand total of TWO prawns, (which we promptly let go).

 Salmon is such a powerhouse of all things that are good for you.
 If it's cooked properly, there's nothing quite so delicious.

-While I have several favourite salmon recipes here on the blog, I decided to top the salmon with something different this time.
+I have several favourite salmon recipes here on the blog, including Citrus Glazed Baked Salmon with Sake, Paleo Pistachio-Crusted Salmon, and Creamy Lemon Salmon Piccata.
+This time, I decided to top the salmon with something different.
 I adapted a recipe from Eric Akis that I found in Bill Jones Salmon, The Cookbook.

-How to make glazed salmon
+How to make Bourbon Glazed Salmon

-- Heat oven to 400° F..
-Pat the salmon pieces dry with paper towel.
+- Heat oven to 400° F. Pat the salmon pieces dry with paper towel.
 Season with salt and pepper.